spotinst/help/src/docs/ocean/tutorials/install-network-client-v2.md

 ## Install the Ocean Network Client with Controller Init Script

-The Init script (init.sh) is used to install the Ocean Kubernetes controller in the cluster.
-Using the Init script (init.sh) option to install the Ocean Network Client can only be done when creating a new Ocean cluster or importing an new Kubernetes cluster to Ocean.
+The Init script (init.sh) installs the Ocean Kubernetes controller in the cluster.
+Using the Init script (init.sh) option to install the Ocean Network Client can only be done when creating a new Ocean cluster or importing a new Kubernetes cluster to Ocean.

-To enable the Ocean Network client in the new Ocean managed cluster set `ENABLE_OCEAN_NETWORK_CLIENT=true,` in the Ocean controller init.sh script.
+To enable the Ocean Network client in the new Ocean managed cluster, set `ENABLE_OCEAN_NETWORK_CLIENT=true` in the Ocean controller init.sh script.

-In the Create or Import cluster wizard using the Spot console, enable or check the `ENABLE_OCEAN_NETWORK_CLIENT` variable.
+Enable or check the' ENABLE_OCEAN_NETWORK_CLIENT' variable in the Create or Import cluster wizard using the Spot console.

 ```
 curl -fsSL https://spotinst-public.s3.amazonaws.com/integrations/kubernetes/cluster-controller/scripts/init.sh | \